Frequently Asked Questions

 Do you take insurance?

-I am in-network with the following insurance panels:
+I am in-network in the state of Arizona with the following insurance panels:

 Cigna